Index of Services, UK: November 2025

 The ONS uses the X-13-ARIMA-SEATS approach to seasonal adjustment.
 Seasonal adjustment parameters are monitored closely and regularly reviewed.
 For more information, please see our seasonal adjustment methodology page.

 In our IoS estimates, seasonal adjustment is applied at the industry level and the seasonally adjusted series are aggregated to create estimates by sector and total IoS output.
-As part of our quality assurance approach, residual seasonality checks are regularly completed by our time series analysis team on both the directly seasonally adjusted series and also the indirectly derived aggregate time series.
+As part of our quality assurance approach, our Time Series Analysis team regularly completes residual seasonality checks on both the directly seasonally adjusted series and also the indirectly derived aggregate time series.

-This topic is explored further in our Assessing residual seasonality in published outputs article published 09 May 2025.
+This topic is explored further in our Assessing residual seasonality in published outputs article updated on 30 September 2025.